JasperHof/JasperHof.github.io/pages/docs.md

 # Getting started

-Welcome to the LDAK-KVIK pages!
-We first describe how to install LDAK-KVIK and get the formatting of the data right.
+Welcome to the **LDAK-KVIK** pages!

+LDAK-KVIK is a method for mixed-model assocation analysis for genome-wide association studies.
+For more instructions about downloading, formatting, or running the assocation analysis, select a topic on the drop-down menu on the left.

+It is also possible to directly jump to a topic.
+Use the search option, or select a topic from the menu below.

 <div class="section-index">
     <hr class="panel-line">